JohanCodinha/JohanCodinha.github.io/_posts/2016-03-24-Day8@GeneralAssembly.md

 **:shell: Quotes of the day :**

 >"The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect." - Tim berners-Lee
+Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee